Animal Farm (2025 film): Production

 In July 2011, a feature film adaptation of George Orwell's 1945 novella Animal Farm was announced to be in development, with Rupert Wyatt serving as director.
-Wyatt and Andy Serkis, who had worked together on Rise of the Planet of the Apes, were slated to serve as co-screenwriters.
+Wyatt and Andy Serkis, who had worked together on Rise of the Planet of the Apes (2011), were slated to serve as co-screenwriters.
 By October 2012, Serkis was announced to have taken over directorial duties, with the project being developed as a HFR-3D film.
 In August 2018, Netflix purchased distribution rights to the film.
-After numerous delays, Serkis once again began pre-production on the project, after completing his directing duties for Venom: Let There Be Carnage (2021).
+Serkis began pre-production on the project, after completing his directing duties for the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021).

 By April 2022, it was announced that production had commenced as an animated film at Cinesite Studios, with a screenplay written by Nicholas Stoller.
 Serkis also served as producer, alongside Adam Nagle, Dave Rosenbaum, and Jonathan Cavendish with both Stoller and Wyatt set to serve as executive producers.
-Connie Nartonis Thompson (Frankenweenie) produced the film on behalf of Cinesite.
+Connie Nartonis Thompson produced the film on behalf of Cinesite.
 The project is a joint-venture production between Cinesite, Aniventure, and the Imaginarium Productions, with Netflix dropping the distribution rights.
 In March 2023, during an interview with Screen Rant, Serkis stated that one year of production had passed while another year was left for the film.
 Deadline Hollywood reported in May 2024 that Animal Farm finished production.

 In April 2025, the cast was announced, with Serkis, Seth Rogen, Steve Buscemi, Glenn Close, Iman Vellani, and Kieran Culkin among the additions.

 Release

 Animal Farm had its world premiere on 9 June 2025, at the Annecy International Animation Film Festival.
-It premiered in the United Kingdom on 11 October 2025, at the 2025 BFI London Film Festival.
+It premiered in the United Kingdom on 11 October 2025, at the BFI London Film Festival.
+In December 2025, Angel Studios acquired the U.S. theatrical distribution rights for the film.
+It was released on 1 May 2026.
+Vue Lumière released the film in the United Kingdom and Ireland on 24 July 2026.

 Reception

+Box office

+Animal Farm grossed $1.15 million from 2,600 theaters on its first day of release in the United States and Canada, including Thursday night previews.